bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

  curl --request GET "http://$address/v1/modules/input-streaming/com.bwsw.input.regex/1.0/instance/pingstation-input/start" curl --request GET "http://$address/v1/modules/regular-streaming/pingstation-process/1.0/instance/pingstation-echo-process/start" curl --request GET "http://$address/v1/modules/output-streaming/pingstation-output/1.0/instance/pingstation-output/start"

 Now the data can be delevered into the system.
 The instance(-s) starts data processing.

-View, monitor and manage instance performance via the UI.
+You can view, monitor and manage instance performance via the UI.

+The processed data will be displayed through Kibana in a diagram.
+For more detail please refer to the View_ Results_ section below.

 Minimesos Deployment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~